vigneshuvi/Go-Micro-Service/README.md

 -   Need to install Go & Set the GOPATH
 -   Open terminal and check the Go version
--   Run the Go HTTP server by 'go run main.go DEV' command (Like DEV, QA and PROD)
+-   Run the Go HTTP server by `go run main.go DEV` command (Like DEV, QA and PROD)

 ![alt text][start-go-http-server]